oracle-quickstart/oci-cockroachdb/README.md

-# oci-quickstart-cockroachdb
+# oci-cockroachdb
 This is a Terraform module that deploys [CockroachDB](https://www.cockroachlabs.com/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
 It is developed jointly by Oracle and Cockroach Labs.
-For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).